×

 What does "incompatibility" mean as a ground for divorce?

-In Ohio, “incompatibility” is a no-fault ground for divorce.
-This simply means that you and your spouse can no longer get along, and there is no reasonable hope of reconciliation.
-You do not need to prove that either party was at fault for the breakdown of the marriage.
-The majority of divorces in Ohio are filed on this basis, as it allows both parties to end the marriage without placing blame.
+Incompatibility is a no-fault ground for divorce.
+It simply means that you and your spouse can no longer get along, and there is no reasonable expectation of reconciliation.
+Neither party is required to prove fault.
+Most Ohio divorces are filed on this basis.

 What is considered marital property in Ohio?